sulpub/python_informations/README.md

 ````

 ## Trick 4 : load list file in directory
-code example for loading list
+code example for loading list of file in a directory
 ````
 import os